AkihisaNishikawa/Blockchain_with_fitbit/README.md

 ```
  $ java -cp target/2019-mcm-master.jar blockchain_main.Blockchain_Main
 ```
 There is the executable jar with the dependencies in target foulder.
+Execution has to be done from where the `One_Year_of_FitBitChargeHR_Data.csv` resides

 In this project maven is used to collect all dependencies and to create executable files in target foulder.
 For more reference to create executable, see [Maven Documentation](https://maven.apache.org/plugins/maven-shade-plugin/examples/executable-jar.html)